Glittering night view from Victoria Peak in Hong Kong, China

 • Luxury travelers: $150+ per day in top cities

-⚠️ Holiday Warning: During Chinese New Year, May Golden Week, and National Day, costs for hotels, flights, and attractions can be 2–3 times higher.
-Always check dates before booking.
+⚠️ During Chinese New Year, May Golden Week, and National Day, expect prices to double or triple β€” especially for hotels and transport.

 Leave a Reply